AppDaemon/appdaemon/docs/APPGUIDE.rst

 * The callback tracking timer will issue warnings if a callback takes longer than 10 seconds to return
 * The internal function timer will cancel any task that takes longer than 60 seconds.

-With the above in mind, the default timeout for the Home Assitant service call has been set to 30 seconds to fall in between these 2 values so that in most cases for a slow service call you will get warnings from the callback tracking, but the call will cleanly timeout before AppDaemon is forced to cancel it for it's own internal housekeeping.
+With the above in mind, the default timeout for the Home Assistant service call has been set to 30 seconds to fall in between these 2 values so that in most cases for a slow service call you will get warnings from the callback tracking, but the call will cleanly timeout before AppDaemon is forced to cancel it for it's own internal housekeeping.
 If you set the timeout value higher, the internal function timer is the upper limit (this can be changed as part of the appdamon config if required).